ETM-Proterozoic/etmp-docs/docs/develop/deploying/truffle.md

 ## **Deploying on ETM3 Network**

-Add ETM3 to your wallet using https://faucet.polygon.technology/
+Add ETM3 to your wallet using Metamask

 Run this command in root of the project directory:
 ```js